honestbank/terraform-gcp-sql/README.md

 This template contains a [semantic-release](https://github.com/semantic-release/semantic-release) [configuration file](./release.config.js) that is configured to produce releases on merge to `main`.

+### GitHub Actions

+This template contains [a 'terraform' action/workflow](./.github/workflows/terraform.yml) that is configured to run on PRs and pushes to `main` and is designed around a [Trunk-Based Development](https://trunkbaseddevelopment.com) workflow.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements